-The 2019 Prize, now in its 33rd year, will again be sponsored by Insight Investment, one of the UK's largest investment management companies.
+The 2021 Prize, will again be sponsored by Insight Investment, one of the UK's largest investment management companies.

 Insight Investment supports the Science Book Prize because it celebrates the pursuit of original thinking and encourages ideas that challenge the status quo.

 The ideas expressed in the books entered into the Science Book Prize have longevity and spark the imagination.
 The authors are always engaging and committed, qualities which are meaningful to young people considering careers in STEM subjects.